f5devcentral/xc-logProxy/README.md

   - **sumo_url**: The [Sumo logic custom access URL](https://help.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors/HTTP-Source/Upload-Data-to-an-HTTP-Source), *ex: 'https://endpoint1.collection.us2.sumologic.com/receiver/v1/http/ZaVnC4dhaV2GihOv5x8UPmT988-wHV-vK8uUEk3li_2X...'*.
  - **analytic_provider**:  Specify which analytics vendor to redirect logs towards; select either '*splunk*' or '*datadog*'.
  - **protocol**: Specify either '*tcp*', '*http*', or '*https*' for the log proxy listening endpoint.
  - **listen_port**: The LogProxy listening port, *ex: '30601'.
-This is the port to be specified in the F5DCS LogReceiver configuration.
+This is the port to be specified in the XC LogReceiver configuration.

  In addition, the included deployment file for k8s (*deploy.yml*) deploys the pod, configMap, and service.
-You will still need to expose the service that it may be reachable from the F5DCS logReceiver.
+You will still need to expose the service that it may be reachable from the XC logReceiver.

 [^1]: The LogProxy currently supports connections to Splunk Enterprise using the [Splunk HTTP Event Collector](https://docs.splunk.com/Documentation/Splunk/8.2.6/Data/UsetheHTTPEventCollector) (HEC), to Datadog via the [logging endpoint](https://docs.datadoghq.com/api/latest/logs/#send-logs), and to Sumo Logic via a tenant [custom HTTP endpoint](https://help.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors/HTTP-Source/Upload-Data-to-an-HTTP-Source).